Bluff body drag manipulation using pulsed jets and Coanda effect: Introduction

-Actuation at frequencies with an order of magnitude higher than the natural vortex shedding appears a promising strategy for wake manipulation since it allows to act directly on the spreading rate of the shear layers, while the global instability modes of the flow are not amplified \citep{Glezer05}.
-Recently, \citet{Morrison09,Barros14,Oxlade15} applied small-scale actuation to reduce the pressure drag of axisymmetric and square-back geometries using unsteady jets.
+It is natural to extend such concepts to periodic forcing of 3D bluff body wakes for drag control.
+Actuation at frequencies with an order of magnitude higher than the natural vortex shedding appears a promising strategy for wake manipulation since it allows to act directly on the spreading rate of the shear-layers, while the global instability modes of the flow are not amplified \citep{Glezer05}.
+Recently, \citet{Morrison09}, \citet{Barros14} and \citet{Oxlade15} applied small-scale actuation to reduce the pressure drag of axisymmetric and square-back geometries using unsteady jets.
 They were periodically released along the border of the rear geometry in the direction of the main flow.
-A virtually shaped time-averaged flow was observed by these authors and associated to a reduction of the wake cross section reducing the bluff body drag.
-However, the mechanisms by which the forced shear flow affects the base pressure remains to be clarified.
-One would be also interested in identifying the effects of low-frequency actuation on wake entrainment and drag.
-How does the amplification of the wake instabilities impact the baseline pressure?
-Are there other parameters in the wake by which we should scale the forcing frequency?
+A virtually shaped time-averaged flow was observed by these authors and associated to a reduction of the wake cross section and drag.
+However, the mechanisms by which the forced shear flow affects the base pressure remain to be clarified.
+One would also envisage coupling unsteady forcing and the Coanda effect to further deviate the flow.
+Generally, defining how \textit{low} or \textit{high} is a driving frequency when compared to the wake vortex shedding is crucial to identify the physical mechanisms responsible for the drag changes in the light of their time scales \citep{Glezer05}.